Davidfrank1999/teesy-imprime-ecomApp/README.md

 - Cloudinary for image hosting
 - react-konva for canvas-based T-shirt customization
 - Inspiration from multiple e-commerce learning projects
-- Special thanks to the **Zaalima project** for inspiration and foundational ideas.
+- Special thanks to the **Zaalima Development** for inspiration and foundational ideas.
 - Thanks to the open-source community for tools and libraries that made this project possible.
 - Shoutout to contributors and Team mates